Destination Playgrounds in the DC Area: 15 Play Spaces Worth the Trip

 9. Wheaton Regional Park — Wheaton

-Wheaton Regional Park has activities for the whole family from Brookside Botanical Gardens to hiking and fishing near Pine Lake to trail rides and horseback lessons at the Wheaton Park Stables.
-Kids will definitely want to check out the Adventure Playground, just renovated in 2020.
-Toddlers can enjoy a dedicated area filled with concrete animals and a sandbox, perfect for exploration.
-For the more adventurous, there are slides of all sizes, including one super long tunnel slide, a climbing mound, climbing nets, and climbing wall to conquer.
+Wheaton Regional Park has activities for the whole family, from Brookside Botanical Gardens to hiking and fishing to horseback-riding lessons.
+Kids will love the Adventure Playground, renovated in 2020.
+Toddlers can enjoy a dedicated area filled with concrete animals and a sandbox.
+For the more adventurous, there are slides of all sizes, including one super long tunnel slide, a climbing mound, climbing nets, and a climbing wall to conquer.
 There are also plenty of swings, monkey bars, balance challenges, and tunnels.
-After your kids tire themselves out, be sure to check out the miniature train that takes you on a scenic tour of the park, and the classic carousel, both of which operate from May to August.
-The park is free, with a small fee for train rides.
+After your kids tire themselves out, be sure to check out the miniature train and the classic carousel, both of which operate from May to August for a small fee.
 There is plenty of parking, and bathrooms are located near the playground.

 The Annandale Community Park and Hidden Oaks Nature Center are wonderful for nature-loving families with beautiful wooded trails, ponds, and the nature center to explore.
 The park includes two different play areas for kids.
 There’s a natural play area in the woods, where children can use their imaginations and natural materials to build and play.
 In August 2020, a new butterfly-themed playground opened at Hidden Oaks Nature Center, where kids can play and learn about the life cycle of caterpillars and butterflies.
-The accessible playground includes two different play spaces with equipment for kids ages 2 to 5 and 5 to 12 with balance challenges, climbing areas, and plenty of slides.
+The accessible playground includes two different play spaces with equipment for kids ages 2-5 and 5-12 with balance challenges, climbing areas, and plenty of slides.
 There is a large shaded picnic area if you want to pack a lunch, and bathrooms are on site.

-While there are a lot of fantastic playgrounds in Arlington County that have been renovated in the past few years, including Fairlington Playground, Quincy Park, and Rocky Run Park, my 3-year-old’s nominee for the best park is Chestnut Hills playground.
-This 4-acre park has two large, education-themed playground areas for toddlers and older kids.
+This four-acre park has two large, education-themed playground areas for toddlers and older kids.
 The toddler area has lots of wavy wooden bridges and tunnels for climbing and crawling under on a soft rubber surface, along with small slides and swings.
 There is also a large sand pit for digging and exploring.
 The big-kid play area has large slides and climbing structures, balance beams, a zip line, and a track for running around or riding bikes.
 The entire playground is fenced in and there are lots of benches and areas to sit in the shade.
 There are public restrooms in the park, although it’s a bit of a walk from the playground.
 There is no parking lot, but street parking is usually available.

 13. Fantasy Playground — Woodbridge

-The Lee District Park Family Recreation Area pays homage to the beauty of Chesapeake Bay.
-Named after the Chesapeake Bay’s sea monster cousin to the Loch Ness monster, Chessie’s BIG Backyard includes an accessible playground for all ages with a padded rubber surface and lots of features to climb, crawl, slide on, and explore.
-There is also a tree house, and Chessie’s Trail with unique sensory features, including a sound garden and animal figures representing species native to the Chesapeake Bay region.
-The park recently added a carousel, where kids can ride on turtles, frogs, hummingbirds, and other local animals that runs from April to October.
-Our Special Harbor is a Chesapeake-Bay themed sprayground with fun features including a spraying osprey nest, Chessie the sea serpent, misting sunflowers, and a lighthouse.
-There is also a quieter beach area for younger kids with gentle fountains and interactive water tables.
-Our Special Harbor is open for the summer after Memorial Day.
-The park and sprayground are free with a small fee for the carousel.
-There are bathrooms on site, and covered picnic areas to relax.
+This recreation area is home to Chessie’s BIG Backyard, named after the Chesapeake Bay’s sea-monster cousin to the Loch Ness monster.
+This play area includes an accessible playground for all ages with a padded rubber surface and lots of features to climb, crawl, and slide on.
+There is also a tree house and the 2,160-foot Chessie’s Trail, where kids can explore sensory features like a sound garden and animal figures.
+A carousel runs from April to October.
+Our Special Harbor sprayground, open in the summer, has fun features including a spraying osprey nest and misting sunflowers, as well as a quieter beach area for younger kids with gentle fountains and interactive water tables.
+The park and sprayground are free, with a small fee for the carousel.
+There are bathrooms and covered picnic areas.

 15. Potomac Yard Park — Alexandria